hakikicode/SMART-Engagement-Task/README.md

 ---

-**SMART Gaming Task** is part of the broader **SMART Open Network** initiative, fostering engagement, transparency, and rewards in the gaming community.
+**SMART Engagement Task** is part of the broader **SMART Open Network** initiative, fostering engagement, transparency, and rewards in the gaming community & beyound.